All insights

 10. How TDSR fits the Protection pillar

 If the plan survives all three, we proceed.
 If it survives only the first two, we revisit the loan size, tenure, or target property.
 If it barely survives the first, we pause.
-Affordability is not just about getting approved — it's about staying solvent when life happens.
+Affordability is not just about getting approved, it's about staying solvent when life happens.

 The bank's stress test is a floor.
 Your own stress test should be the ceiling you actually plan to.

-Book the 4-Pillar Portfolio Audit
+Book the Property Portfolio Analysis

 Two hours.
-We run your affordability honestly — 4% stress, variable income haircuts, multi-scenario stress testing.
+We run your affordability honestly, 4% stress, variable income haircuts, multi-scenario stress testing.
 You know exactly what you can take on with clean headroom, before the bank's application pipeline.

 Related reading